-On a related note to preventing stockout scenarios, your business should utilize a certain level of flexibility with SKUs that are sold in packs.
-For example, if you sell hydro flasks by the case as well as by the single unit but demand for single flasks is much higher than by the case, you can break down a case of flasks in the event that customers buy up all your single hydro flasks.
+On a related note to preventing stockout scenarios, your business should utilize a certain level of flexibility with SKUs sold in packs.
+For example, if you sell hydro flasks by the case and the single unit but demand for single flasks is much higher than by the case, you can break down a case of flasks if customers buy up all your single hydro flasks.

 This strategy can help you buy time for a replenishing shipment of hydro flasks to arrive.
 And it works in reverse, too.
-If cases of flasks are selling faster than single flasks, simply bundle up the singles into cases.
+In cases of flasks selling faster than single flasks, bundle up the singles into cases.

 Liquidate slower-selling inventory

 Whether your business holds its inventory in your mom’s garage or its very own warehouse, there’s no such thing as free storage.
 Dead inventory is taking up space that could be used for storing more valuable, in-demand inventory.
 The solution to less popular inventory is to mark down the price after a given amount of time and have a clearance sale.
 Using an open-to-buy (OTB) plan may help you pinpoint how much inventory you should have on hand and when to liquidate.